List of festivals in Nepal: Bala Chaturdasi or Satbyu

-This festival takes places on the 14th of Aghan, when people gather in the forest of Mrigasthali, near the temple of Pashupati to scatter an offering of rice, vegetables and sweetmeats.
+This festival falls on the 14th day of the dark fortnight of the month of Kartik or Mangsir (November/December) according to the lunar calendar, One of the most important rituals of Bala Chaturdashi is the Satbij Chharne (sowing of seven seeds).
+Devotees gather at the sacred Pashupatinath Temple in Kathmandu and other holy sites to participate in the ritual.
+They sow seeds of seven different grains (wheat, barley, sesame, rice, maize, millet, and black gram) along the temple premises and in the holy Bagmati River.
+This ritual is performed early in the morning, before sunrise.
+Devotees light oil lamps (Diyo) and carry them in processions around the temple.
+The lighting of lamps symbolizes the dispelling of darkness and ignorance and is believed to guide the souls of the deceased.
+Taking a holy dip in the sacred Bagmati River or other nearby rivers is considered an essential part of the festival.
+This act is believed to purify the soul and body, preparing the devotees for the rituals that follow.
+On the eve of Bala Chaturdashi, devotees stay awake the entire night, singing hymns, chanting prayers, and reciting scriptures.
+This night vigil, known as Jagaran, is held to purify the mind and body and to seek blessings for the deceased.
+Bala Chaturdashi is not only a time for individual reflection and rituals but also a time for community bonding.
+People come together, share food, and participate in the rituals collectively.
+It fosters a sense of unity and shared spiritual purpose among the participants.

 Kartik Purnima

 On the first day of the month of Kartik, many women go to the temple of Pashupati.
 There they remain for an entire month, fasting and drinking only water.
 Some women have died during the fasting but the majority generally survive and on the last day of the month, known as the purnima, the night is spent rejoicing the success of the fasting by singing and dancing into the night.

 Ganesh Chauthi

 The Ganesh Chauthi festival is held on the 4th of Magh, in honor of Lord Ganesh, the god of wisdom.
 The day is spent fasting and worshipping and in ended by feasting into the night.